John Skene, Lord Curriehill: Ane Account of ane Embassie, 1590

-John Skene's wrote an account of his embassy to Denmark in 1590, known from a copy made by the antiquary Robert Mylne.
+John Skene wrote an account of his embassy to Denmark in 1590, known from a copy made by the antiquary Robert Mylne.
 This is in the form of a journal of events.
 Skene left Edinburgh with William Stewart on 9 June 1590 and rode to Berwick upon Tweed and on to London.
 Their secretary John Geddie spoke to William Cecil to arrange an audience with Elizabeth I of England at Greenwich Palace.
 On 17 June they came to court again and spoke to Christopher Hatton the Chancellor, the Treasurer (Cecil), the Admiral, Lord Cobham, and Lord Buckhurst.
 They also spoke to the French ambassador Jean de la Fin, seigneur de Beauvoir La Nocle.
 They embarked on the George Noble at Leigh on Sea, and after some difficulty sailed to Heligoland and Stade, then crossed the Elbe into Holstein.

 On his return, in London, they stayed at an inn on Gracechurch Street.
 Skene got an appointment with William Cecil, who received him lying on his bed at Cecil House, because he was old and weary.
 Skene told him details of his negotiations in Denmark, Germany, and the Low Countries.
 The next day he went with Cecil to Somerset House and waited in the Chamber of Presence until the queen came out at 11 o'clock on her way to Richmond Palace.
 Skene then went to York House in Westminster and met the French ambassadors Beauvais and Henri de la Tour, Viscount of Turenne.